Urigo/angular-meteor/README.md

 Templates with names starting with an underscore, for example "_foo", will not be put into the $templateCache, so you will not be able to access those templates using ng-template, ng-include or ng-view.

 ### Routing
-The [ngRoute](http://docs.angularjs.org/api/ngRoute) module developed by the AngularJS team is included in ngMeteor, which will satisfy those with simple routing needs.
-For example, if you want to call a template called 'foo' and a controller called 'TodoCtrl' when someone lands on your home page you would define your route like this:

-    ngMeteor.config(['$routeProvider', '$locationProvider',
-      function($routeProvider, $locationProvider) {
-        $routeProvider.when('/',{
-          templateUrl: 'foo',
-          controller: 'TodoCtrl'
-        });

-        $locationProvider.html5Mode(true);
-      }
-    ]);

-For larger applications with more completed routes, it would be wise to consider using the [urigo:angular-ui-router](https://github.com/Urigo/meteor-angular-ui-router) Meteor package for ngMeteor, which exposes the popular [ui-router](https://github.com/angular-ui/ui-router) module to ngMeteor.
-For those of you that have grown accustomed to the Meteor methods of routing, ngMeteor is compatible with [Iron Router](https://github.com/EventedMind/iron-router).
+It would be wise to consider using the [urigo:angular-ui-router](https://github.com/Urigo/meteor-angular-ui-router) Meteor package for angular-meteor, which exposes the popular [ui-router](https://github.com/angular-ui/ui-router) module to angular-meteor.
+For those of you that have grown accustomed to the Meteor methods of routing, angular-meteor is compatible with [Iron Router](https://github.com/EventedMind/iron-router).

 ### User

-ngMeteor support a $user service to bind the current logged in user and it's data.
+angular-meteor support a $user service to bind the current logged in user and it's data.

 <code>bind</code> - used to bind the current logged in user to your scope: